 Recovering user data from cloud sources is an easy task with CloudBerry Backup.
 You need to:

 - Press on Restore button in the main window.

 - Then select the Cloud repository, that holds desired data.

 - Under the Plan Name, select Run restore once.

-- In the next step, choose to restore files and folders for general case.
-If your backup repository has special backups of Microsoft SQL Server, or image based image-based, then you can select another type of restoration.
+- In the next step, choose to restore files and folders for the general case.
+If your backup repository has special backups of Microsoft SQL Server or image-based, then you can select another type of restoration.

 - In the next screen, select the necessary file or folder from the available sources tree.